 Sensitive land is dependent on individual transaction details.
 The following land types and area thresholds describe some examples of sensitive land:

-- farm land that exceeds five hectares
+- rural land that exceeds five hectares

 - land that exceeds 0.4 hectares and adjoins certain types of reserve or conservation areas (that also exceeds 0.4 hectares)

 - land that exceeds 0.2 hectares and adjoins foreshore.

 Does the OIO provide a map of all sensitive land?

 No. Determining sensitive land is dependent on individual transaction details.
 Some research may be required to determine if land is sensitive.

 All applications are made by way of letter with supporting information.
 Note that applying for consent generally requires significant legal and land expertise.